-These assignments are available in MyLab IT (Igo/mylab-it/).
+These assignments are available in MyLab IT.
 Students must complete all modules available for each Lesson.
 MyLab Lessons are due at 11:59pm Eastern Time on the listed due date.
 Late work is accepted for 50% credit until the listed MyLab Lessons Late Submission Deadline.
 Grades for late MyLab Lessons work may not be appealed.